NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/docs/README.md

 Ease of Maintenance and Development: Smaller codebases for individual services are easier to manage and understand, making development and maintenance more efficient.

-# Example Microservices for a Hospital Management System
+# Example Microservices for a Health Record Management System

 - Patient Management Service: Handles patient records, including personal details, medical history, and demographics.
 - Appointment Scheduling Service: Manages scheduling, rescheduling, and cancellations of patient appointments.